What’s the show about?

 Tell me more about these Bonus Clips.

-Patreon donors receive a code which allows access to Bonus Clips from all episodes, both current and prior.
+Patreon donors get instant access to Bonus Clips from all episodes, both current and prior.
 Donors are able to download mp3s of full episodes as they aired, as well as any Bonus Clips from all episodes.

 Are text transcripts available for your episodes?